pkarsy/rfboot/help/The-First-Project.md

 - Male to female 2.54 jumper wires, and some simple striped wires
 - A 3.3V stabilized power source.<br/>
 For example A lithium-ion cell with a 3.3V regulator and 2 additional 1uF caps.
-LP2950-3.3 and especially HT7333 are very good for this purpose.
+LP2950-3.3 and HT7333 are very good for this purpose.
 See picture.<br/>
 Do not use LM7833 or L78L33 or other non LDO regulators unless your power source voltage is at least 5V.
 On the other hand some
 3.3V regulators can handle voltages up to 6V only, so be careful.
 - ISP programmer with a 28pin ZIF socket.
-The isp programmer is used only once for each project, to write rfboot to the target MCU.
+The ISP programmer is used only once for each project, to write rfboot to the target MCU.
 - A breadboard.
-Note that a bad breadboard is the basic source of failures when prototyping.
+Note that a breadboard with loose connections is a basic source of failures when prototyping.

 Here is how our project looks like.
 It is not connected with anything, and we are going to program it wirelessly.
 ![The first project](https://github.com/pkarsy/rfboot/blob/master/help/files/FirstRfbootProject.jpg)